Hon. Kathy J. King, Part 6.

 Motions

-Oral argument on motions is heard on Tuesdays.
-Counsel should be in Room 351 at the time set by the Part.
+Oral argument on motions is heard on Tuesdays, and the first and only calendar call is at 10:30 a.m.
 If the motion is marked submitted without oral argument, no appearance is required.
-Counsel should monitor NYSCEF and the Part Clerk's confirmation of the argument calendar before traveling to court.
+Counsel should monitor NYSCEF and the Part Clerk’s confirmation of the argument calendar before traveling to court.
+Do not call the Part Clerk to ask about the status of a decision; email the Law Clerks.

 Compliance and Discovery Conferences

-Counsel must be physically present in Room 351 and ready to proceed with the conference.
+In-person discovery conferences are held on Thursdays at 10:00 a.m.
+Counsel must be physically present in Room 351 and ready to proceed.
 If a party is not present and ready to proceed by 11:00 a.m., a default may be taken.
 Discovery posture should be known going in: status of paper discovery, dates for depositions, expert disclosure timing, and any outstanding motion practice.
 Conference orders are drafted in court and signed before counsel leave.

 Unexcused failure to comply with court-fixed requirements and deadlines may result in the imposition of sanctions, including preclusion, monetary sanctions, or dismissal of claims or defenses under CPLR 3126.
-Two consecutive failures to appear or to proceed at a conference will be treated as a default.
+Failure to appear on two consecutive conference dates results in dismissal of the action or the striking of pleadings.

 Discovery motions are disfavored.
-Counsel are expected to confer in good faith and attempt to resolve discovery disputes before motion practice.
-The Part may require a pre-motion conference before any discovery motion is filed.
+Counsel are expected to confer in good faith and attempt to resolve discovery disputes before motion practice, and a discovery motion requires the court’s prior approval.

 Settlement, ADR, and Trial Readiness

 Following the decision of dispositive motions or the filing of the Note of Issue, the Court will issue an ADR Order for settlement resolution prior to the judicial settlement conference and the pre-trial conference.
 Counsel must be in a position to discuss settlement authority at every post-NOI conference.
-Parties are expected to make a good-faith effort at resolution through court-annexed ADR before the pre-trial conference is calendared.
+The part allows one ADR session and one settlement conference, and then sets a firm trial date, so counsel should treat the ADR session as the real opportunity to resolve the case rather than the first of several.

 Trial